 A high level of customization is something that we all demand from technology products, especially those in the software realm.
-From being able to add the films of our choice into the watchlist on a movie streaming platform to bringing all banking products we use under the same tab in a bank’s app, this demand manifests in different ways.
+From being able to add the films of our choice to the watchlist on a movie streaming platform to bringing all banking products we use under the same tab in a bank’s app, this demand manifests in different ways.

 For instance, you could create visual depictions of processes according to your requirements using the custom workflows feature.
 But it’s not just the workflows that could be customized in the tasks management tool.
 Other elements like scrum boards and reports could also be customized.

 Further, software developers could develop custom filters in Jira by using the Jira Query language.
-Another related point is that the tool could be integrated with over 3,000 third party apps.
+Another related point is that the tool could be integrated with over 3,000 third-party apps.
 This enables another level of customization, whereby you could make the software function precisely the way you want to with these integrations.

 You may have got the impression that Jira is well suited for software development teams.
 While that is correct, it doesn’t mean that Jira cannot be used by other departments in an organization for their project management requirements.

-On the contrary, Jira is among the most flexible tasks management tools.
+On the contrary, Jira is among the most flexible task management tools.
 For instance, marketing departments could easily use the tool to plan product launches and other complex events.
-The Human Resources department could also use it to optimize their hiring process.
+The Human Resources department could also use it to optimize its hiring process.
 These are only two use cases the tasks management tool supports.
 From agile project management to information technology service management, a whole gamut of uses could be fulfilled with this project management tool.

 The benefits of adopting Jira as the project management system of choice for your organization wouldn’t be complete without mentioning the security element that the tool brings.
 As more and more of our life and work are being shifted online, the idea of data security couldn’t be overlooked.
-In this regard, Jira is complaint with all the major security protocols including SOC 2, SOC 3, ISO/IEC 27018 and more.
+In this regard, Jira is compliant with all the major security protocols including SOC 2, SOC 3, ISO/IEC 27018 and more.

 There are a few relatively minor issues that you may have to contend with if you choose Jira as your project management tool.
 Perhaps the most important is that the tool doesn’t have the easiest interface to use.
 Those who are used to working on interfaces that require technical adeptness wouldn’t find a problem here either.
 However, for the rest, it’s a different story- especially during the initial stages of using the tool.

-Some may say this is a non-problem as Jira allows integration with third party collaboration tools like Slack.
+Some may say this is a non-problem as Jira allows integration with third-party collaboration tools like Slack.
 But that still doesn’t mean it wouldn’t have been better to have such tools inside the platform itself.